En éxtasis

 En éxtasis (English: In ecstasy) is the fourth studio album by Mexican singer Thalía, released on 12 September 1995, by EMI Latin.
 The album became a huge success in Latin America and other countries.
-This is the first album Thalía recorded on the company EMI Music.
-It was also her first international release.
+It marked her first release under EMI and her first international launch beyond Mexico and the United States.

-The album produced five singles, received several certifications and consolidated her career.
-The lead single, "Piel Morena" was a success in the Latin market and is widely recognized as one of her signature songs, while the single "Maria la del Barrio" was very popular, thanks to the Mexican telenovela of the same name starring Thalía.
-The album was nominated for Pop Album of the Year at the Lo Nuestro Awards of 1996.
-According to Billboard magazine the album is a multimillion seller, it sold around 2 million copies worldwide, becoming in one of best-selling "Latin" albums.
+The album produced five singles.
+The lead single, "Piel Morena" was a success in Latin America and the United States Latin-market and is recognized as one of her signature songs.
+"María la del Barrio" gained popularity as the theme song of the Mexican telenovela of the same name, which starred Thalía.

+En éxtasis was nominated for Pop Album of the Year at the 1996 Lo Nuestro Awards.
+It received multiple certifications, is credited with solidifying Thalía's music career, and sold around two million copies worldwide, making it one of the best-selling Latin albums of all time.